Check Christian Dior Cosmetic Batch Code

 Christian Dior FAQ

-Why can a Dior result look older than the purchase date?
+Why can the decoded Dior result look older than the purchase date?

 Before you rely on the decoded date